MorimasaAketa/ofxBleSensorTag/README.md

 ## BLE device configure

-Objective-C classes in BlePeripherals.mm has functions which contain device-specific information and procedure; BLE peripheral name, chracteristics UUID, algorithm to calculate raw sensor data to metrics.
+Objective-C classes in BlePeripherals.mm has functions which contain device-specific information and procedure; BLE peripheral name, chracteristics UUID, algorithm to calculate raw sensor data to physical units.

 ## Update history

 ### ver 0.01 [beta] release

-Can read only lux value from CC2650 SensorTag.
+Can read only light value in lux from CC2650 SensorTag.
 Also can read Mio Alpha's heartrate bpm value.

+### ver 0.02 [beta] release

+Add support for SensorTag V1's IR temperture sensor, configuring update period to 300ms, max speed of the sensor.

 ## License